wp-plugins/wordpress-mobile-edition/README.txt

 If you would prefer you own link text:

-`<?php if (function_exists('cfmobi_mobile_link') { cfmobi_mobile_link('Link Text'); } ?>`
+`<?php if (function_exists('cfmobi_mobile_link') { cfmobi_mobile_link('This is the link text'); } ?>`

+To add a link to any page or post use the shortcode: [cfmobile-link] or [cfmobile-link linktext="This is the link text"] If the user is already using a mobile browser listed in the settings and not currently on the mobile theme, the plugin will automatically produce a return link after the content.

-Note that this does not work if you have WP Cache enabled.
+Note that neither of these work if you have WP Cache enabled.

 = Why are recent posts shown on every page? =

 This is a feature of the plugin to allow easy access to recent content.

 = How do I customize the display of the mobile interface? =

-The contents of the wp-mobile folder are a standard WordPress theme.
+The contents of the Carrington-mobile folder are a standard WordPress theme.
 Any changes you make there will affect the display of the mobile interface.

 == Examples ==